A nine-year-old did the polka with Snuffleupagus on Sesame Street.

 Building the Empire

-In April 2024, he published "Death by Boomers: How the Worst Generation Destroyed the Planet, but First a Child."
-The book details how his Long Island boomer parents went from long-haired hippies to addicts of "grievance mongering, paranoia, and fear."
+In April 2024, Tim published "Death by Boomers: How the Worst Generation Destroyed the Planet, but First a Child," detailing how his Long Island boomer parents went from long-haired hippies to addicts of "grievance mongering, paranoia, and fear."
 The parenting style that produced, in Tim's words, "a near perfect person: a closeted gay cocaine addict who enthusiastically supported the Iraq War and didn't get a credit score until he was 36."

 Tim remains single, and it's intentional.